Gucci to add sparkle with high-end jewels, Kering's Pinault says

-PARIS, Nov 30 (Reuters) - Gucci, the Italian fashion label driving revenue growth at French luxury group Kering, will branch into high end jewellery with a collection in June or July, Kering boss Francois-Henri Pinault said in a newspaper interview on Friday.
+PARIS (Reuters) - Gucci, the Italian fashion label driving revenue growth at French luxury group Kering (PRTP.PA), will branch into high end jewelry with a collection in June or July, Kering boss Francois-Henri Pinault said in a newspaper interview on Friday.

 That puts growth on a par with footwear, and above high-margin categories like handbags where fashion groups such as Gucci tend to make most of their money.

-Most labels produce earrings and other accessories but high-end jewellery is a more rarefied world, occupied by the likes of Switzerland’s Chopard, or Boucheron, a label owned by Kering into which it is also ploughing resources.
+Most labels produce earrings and other accessories but high-end jewelry is a more rarefied world, occupied by the likes of Switzerland’s Chopard, or Boucheron, a label owned by Kering into which it is also plowing resources.

-“The two hundred pieces, with many coloured gemstones, will be made in Italy,” Kering’s Chairman and CEO Pinault said in an interview with France’s Le Figaro.
+“The two hundred pieces, with many colored gemstones, will be made in Italy,” Kering’s Chairman and CEO Pinault said in an interview with France’s Le Figaro.

 Kering confirmed the launch at Gucci but did not immediately provide further details.